CBuchan5/CV/README.md

 (Using a STAR example Paragraph) Consider the questions below.

 -STAR
+connected - Cambridge and Milan, and have a specialist data science team in Seoul, South Korea. highly motivated professional growth mindset

 -What was the situation/task?
 (ST)

 -How was the skill used?